-I’ve listed some bullet points below that might help you decide whether to go or not go and swim with the whale sharks in Cebu.
+I’ve listed some bullet points below that might help you decide whether to go or not to go and swim with the whale sharks in Cebu.

-• Whale sharks are a protected species in the Philippines and it is illegal to harass them.
+- Whale sharks are a protected species in the Philippines and it is illegal to harass them.
 However, many tourists don’t follow the whale shark interaction code of conduct and there are many active touches happening with the whale sharks.

-• Contact with boats and humans will lead to infection in whale sharks as they are not used to being exposed to human bacteria.
+- Contact with boats and humans will lead to infection in whale sharks as they are not used to being exposed to human bacteria.

-• Whale sharks are a highly migratory species and not meant to be domesticated living close by shores as they are in Oslob.
+- Whale sharks are a highly migratory species and not meant to be domesticated living close by shores as they are in Oslob.
 The change in their migratory patterns could affect the future breeding prospect from fulfilling their biological purpose.

-• The whale sharks in Cebu are being fed poorly by the boatmen as opposed to what they would naturally eat in a natural high-plankton environment.
+- The whale sharks in Cebu are being fed poorly by the boatmen as opposed to what they would naturally eat in a natural high-plankton environment.

 WHERE TO STAY IN OSLOB

-Oslob has dozens of accommodation options to choose from.
-I have narrowed it down to a few of the best places to stay in Oslob to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Oslob has dozens of accommodation options to choose from so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Mid Range: Ocean View Lodging House